 Goodnight Moon by Margaret Wise Brown is one of those books that we read over and over again.
 Each time, the kids will sit mesmerized as I read the quiet rhyming words.
 This is definitely a bedtime book that is loved at all times of the day!
 When we read through the book, my kids love to look for each item on the pages and find it’s rhyme.
 It’s almost like a memory game as you read through the book, especially as the mouse moves around the room in the book.

 Make a list of all of the rhyming words as you go through the book.
-This is a great activity for preschool aged children.
+This is a great preschool book activity, but a powerful visual perception activity for all ages.
+Kids can build visual memory skills as they recall each item and the way it looks throughout the book.
+Some objects change slightly, such as the position of the mouse.
+So, when kids look for that image on each page, they are building visual discrimination and form constancy.
 As you read the book, ask them what rhymes with each word.
 They can use the book pages as a visual cue to the matching rhyme.

 Cut out each block and get ready to play.

 We started with a few matching games.
 I placed the written word on our green room paper and had the kids scan the pile of pictures for the matching image.
 This is a great way to work on literacy skills as the child matches the picture to a written word, as well as on visual scanning.
 Arrange the cards from left to right as a pre-reading skill.

 We also matched rhyming words.
 Arrange a few pictures on the left side of the page and have your child place the rhyming match to the right.